-The following awards may be available to eighth grade graduates:
+The following awards are available to eighth grade graduates:

-- Honor Roll Awards (3rd Trimester)
+- Honor Roll Awards (3rd Trimester).

-- American Legion Award: typically given to one boy and one girl from each graduating class that demonstrates great civics, patriotism, and honor.
+- American Legion Award: typically given to one boy and one girl from the 8th grade graduating class.
+It is based on students demonstrating outstanding civics, patriotism and honor.

-- Altar Server Award
+- Alter Server Award

 - Athletics Award

 - Student Council Recognition Award

-- Academic Excellence by Core Subject
+- Academic Excellence by core subject Awards

+- Saint of the Month Award

-- SAINT of the Month Award (May) - YLI #122 Scholarship Award: typically available to 8th grade graduates that plan on going on to Catholic High School
+- Virtue of the Month Award

+- YLI #122 Scholarship Award: typically available to an 8th grade graduate that is planning on attending a Catholic High School

-EIGHTH GRADE PROMOTION/GRADUATION
+EIGHTH GRADE PROMOTION

-Graduation from the 8th grade requires the following:
+Promotion from the 8th grade to high school requires the following:

 - Achievement of a passing grade in all subject areas.
-Students not passing all core subjects, but not being retained in 8th grade may be "transferred" to 9th grade at teacher and principal recommendation. - Completion and submission all assignments - Return all school property in good condition - Return of athletic uniforms (if any) - Payment of all financial obligations to the school, including fines, by May 15th
+Students not passing all core subjects, but not being retained in 8th grade may be 'transferred' to 9th grade at teacher and Principal recommendation. - Completion and submission all assignments - Return all school property in good condition - Return of athletic uniforms (if any) - Payment of all financial obligations to the school, including fines, by May 15th; Catholic high schools will be notified of any outstanding balance.

-Eighth Grade graduation marks an important transition from elementary and middle school to high school, but it should be remembered that this promotion should not eclipse graduation from high school.
-To mark the spiritual significance of the Catholic elementary and middle school experience, the Bishop celebrates a diocesan-wide Baccalaureate Mass at the Cathedral of the Blessed Sacrament for all of the eighth grade graduates.
+Eighth Grade promotion marks an important transition from elementary and middle school to high school, but it should be remembered that this promotion should not eclipse graduation from high school.
+To mark the spiritual significance of the Catholic elementary and middle school experience, the Bishop celebrates a diocesan-wide Mass at the Cathedral of the Blessed Sacrament for all of the eighth grade potential candidates for promotion.
 Each year, families of eighth graders will receive specific information regarding this very special event.

-School graduation celebrations (activities and ceremonies) are a privilege reserved for eighth grade students in good standing.
+School promotion celebrations (activities and ceremonies) are a privilege reserved for eighth grade students in good standing.
 Students on either academic or disciplinary probation or whose school financial account is in arrears may not be allowed to participate in celebrations.
 Students who pose a disruptive influence will not be allowed to participate in the commencement exercises.